qrst07/cloudmc-standard-kb/en/compute-service/gcp-working-with-instances.md

 An instance in any state may be deleted.

-**Note:** Deleting an instance will delete the boot disk, and also any disks that were attached to the instance with the deletion rule *Delete disk* was selected.
+**Note:** Deleting an instance will delete the boot disk, and also any disks that were attached to the instance with the deletion rule *Delete disk* selected.

 1. From the **Compute** tab, click on the **Action** menu to the right of the instance, and select *Delete*.
 1. A dialogue box will appear, asking for confirmation to continue.
 Click *Submit*.